trajanfan/101alpha/README.md

 # 101alpha

-This is a project using some simple machine learning model to predict the stock return, higher than the median of all the stocks' return or lower.
+This is a project using some simple machine learning models to predict the stock returns, classify them among all the stocks.

 ## data